mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The first phase of the mission is to secure the starport on Gaen Luum while mining equipment and vehicles are loaded onto Achenaar Antilles freighters.
-The Arvlaa Gam Miners’ Union is not thought to have the resources or reach to sabotage the mission at this point but ZRC is a somewhat paranoid company and does not want to take chances.
+The Arvlaa Gam Miners' Union is not thought to have the resources or reach to sabotage the mission at this point but ZRC is a somewhat paranoid company and does not want to take chances.